oduerr/da/stan/kn_rent/rent_kn_lsg.md

 ```

 It’s always a good idea to scale your data before regression.
 For this
-example not doing so will cause divergent transitions.
-Since we are not
+example not doing so will cause some divergent transitions.
+Since we are
-allowed to know anything about the testdata, we just use the training
+not allowed to know anything about the testdata, we just use the
-data for scaling and prepare a list for stan.
+training data for scaling and prepare a list for stan.

 ``` r
 x_mean = mean(KN_train$livingSpace)